okam/escpos-coffee-samples/miscellaneous/SerialStream/3RD_PARTY_LICENSE.md

-# Licence of the dependency used by this project
+# License of the dependency used by this project

 ## Fazecast jSerialComm